Norvasc: 7 things you should know

 - Norvasc is a brand (trade) name for amlodipine which may be used to treat high blood pressure or angina.

-- Experts believe that amlodipine (Norvasc) works by inhibiting the movement of calcium ions across cardiac (heart) muscle and the smooth muscle lining blood vessel walls.
+- Experts believe that Norvasc (amlodipine) works by inhibiting the movement of calcium ions across cardiac (heart) muscle and the smooth muscle lining blood vessel walls.
 This effect dilates (widens) blood vessels, reducing how hard the heart has to work to pump blood around the body, which reduces blood pressure.
 This, in turn, reduces the demand for oxygen by the heart which reduces symptoms of angina.
-Heart rate may also be slightly reduced and the capacity for exercise is increased.
+Heart rate may also be slightly reduced and exercise capacity is increased.

-- Norvasc belongs to the class of medicines known as calcium channel blockers (may also be called a calcium channel antagonist).
+- Norvasc belongs to the class of medicines known as calcium channel blockers.
+Norvasc may also be called a calcium channel antagonist.

 - May be used for the treatment of high blood pressure (hypertension), alone or in combination with other agents for high blood pressure.